-TFS will fund the Hepatitis B vaccination series for all employees who have the potential for exposure to blood or OPIM while rendering first aid or while on a disaster response assignment.
+The agency will fund the Hepatitis B vaccination series for all employees who have the potential for exposure to blood or OPIM while rendering first aid or while on a disaster response assignment.

-- ➤ Category I Employees: - Not applicable - ➤ Category II Employees: - The Hepatitis B vaccination will be made available to Category II employees after completion of the following requirements: - ✓ First aid training - ✓ BBP prevention training-offered in class or through TrainTraq. - ➤ The Hepatitis B vaccination series is available to any employee after a work exposure to blood or OPIM. - Any category II employee who declines the Hepatitis B vaccination must sign a refusal waiver (Appendix C).
+- Category I Employees: - Not applicable - Category II Employees: - The Hepatitis B vaccination will be made available to Category II employees after completion of the following requirements: - BBP prevention training-offered through TrainTraq. - Any category II employee who declines the Hepatitis B vaccination must sign a refusal waiver. - The Hepatitis B vaccination series is available to any employee after a work exposure to blood or OPIM.